RoboCoin/robocoin-connector/README.md

 Set the DATABASE_URL environment variable to something like postgres://yourusername:somepassword@localhost/robocoin_connector

+In the directory containing package.json, run:

+        npm install

 Run "node scripts/setConfigParam.js".
 When prompted, leave the Kiosk ID blank, parameter name is robocoin.secret and the value is your Robocoin secret.

 Run "node scripts/setConfigParam.js".
 When prompted, leave the Kiosk ID blank, parameter name is robocoin.baseUrl and the value is "https://notsureyet.robocoin.com/api/0".